ENG 140 Composition: Writing About Selected Topics

 The topics version of this course offers an introduction to a very specific genre of writing (fiction, autobiography, humor writing, etc.), giving close attention to the defining characteristics of the genre and offering a sequence of short reading and writing assignments designed to develop facility in producing the genre.
 The techniques version of this course offers a close study of a specific literary technique (point of view, character/dialogue, narrative design, voice), and requires practicing the technique in short, focused writing assignments with emphasis on both literary and technical excellence.
 Prerequisite: ENG 140 or consent.

-ENG 277 Writing for the Community
+ENG 277 Studies: Professional Writing

 How do we give voice to private and public concerns in shaping the places we live?
 How do we become active members influencing decisions in our various communities (political, environmental, religious, social, or intellectual)?
 This course in the genre of civic writing lets students develop selected forms (letters to the editor, fact-finding summaries, field studies, proposals, documentaries, and other persuasive public project pieces that organizations use to develop cases and gain support), write for a not-for-profit organization, and practice service learning.
 Formerly ENG 295.
 Prerequisite: ENG 140 or equivalent.